luisabreu84/flutter_notes/README.md

 - Allow to create and edit with rich content using flutter_quill package

 Important:
-- Change setting to work with your own Firebase instance.
+- Change setting to use your own Firebase instance. https://youtu.be/fL8Ujzh5DQc?t=534